Skip to main content

 Getting There

 Getting to St. Vincent-Grenadines is an exciting journey to the West Indies.
-The main entry point to the islands is the Argyle International Airport (SVD), located on the main island of St. Vincent.
+The main way to reach the islands is through Argyle International Airport (SVD), which is on the main island of St. Vincent.
 This modern airport offers direct flights from various international destinations, including the United States, Canada, and Europe.

 If you prefer a more scenic route, you can also take a connecting flight from nearby Caribbean islands.

-For those who enjoy a more leisurely travel experience, you can opt to arrive in St. Vincent-Grenadines by boat.
+If you prefer a more relaxed travel experience, you can arrive in St. Vincent-Grenadines by boat.
 Several ferry services operate between the islands.
 And you can also check our St. Vincent and the Grenadines itinerary.

 St Vincent | History of the Islands